5 March 2026 at The Birmingham Conference and Events Centre

 This summit is an extension of the CST Communications professional community - a unique space for school trust staff to network, share, and learn, all year round.
 Community membership is an integral part of CST membership.

-Digital Marketing Manager, REAch2 Academy Trust
+Director of Brand & Marketing Communications, REAch2 Academy Trust

 For details about commercial tickets, please contact conference@cstuk.org.uk.